| | |

 Fleece is one type of fabric that I just love.

-Maybe it’s the texture of it…maybe the warmth…or maybe that fact that it reminds me of a lumberjack and for some reason, I have a soft spot in my heart from them…but I just love using fleece.
+Maybe it’s the texture of it…maybe the warmth…or maybe that fact that it reminds me of a lumberjack, and for some reason, I have a soft spot in my heart for them…but I love using fleece.

-I’ll just admit it.
+OK, I’ll admit it.
 I’m addicted to creating with fleece.
 There.
 I’ve said it.
-And with these easy fleece sewing projects, you may just become addicted right along with me.,lol.
+And with this list of easy fleece sewing projects, you may just become addicted right along with me.

 While there may not be a “Fleece Support Group” just yet, I can assure you that there’s a reason that fleece is such a trusted and used fabric in creating some really cool projects.

-However, the good news is, I’ve rounded up 37 great fleece project ideas that will put good use to all that fleece and you’ll love the outcome and look of the finished products.
+The good news is that I’ve rounded up 37 great fleece project ideas that will put good use to all that fleece, and you’ll love the outcome and look of the finished products.
+You’re sure to find a project you’ll love.

 37+ Easy Fleece Sewing Projects to use up your Leftover Fleece